Cheech Wizard

 Cheech Wizard is an American underground comics character created by artist Vaughn Bodē.
 Vaughn created Cheech Wizard on September 26, 1957, at the age of 15.
 He drew a hat with stars on it with legs sprouting out from beneath the oversized hat.
-Vaughn spotted a can of Cheechie Nuts on his kitchen table and coined the characters name Cheech Wizard.
-In 1964 Vaughn furthered the character and did an unpublished strip in his journal.
-In 1967 Cheech appeared in a small self-published black and white comic.
+Vaughn spotted a can of Cheechie Nuts on his kitchen table and named the character after the brand.
+In 1964, Vaughn furthered the character and did an unpublished strip in his journal.
+In 1967, Cheech appeared in a small self-published black and white comic.
 The Collected Cheech Wizard was published as a comic by Company and Sons in 1972 (2nd Printing 1976).
 In 1973, Last Gasp publishers issued the new comic Cheech Wizard Suck my Turnip.
-From 1972 to 1975 the strips also appeared in National Lampoon.
-It is said no one knows who is under the hat, but Vaughn confided in his son Mark (also an artist) that Cheech Wizard was his creator's alter ego and his son Mark was the Lizard apprentice.
+From 1972 to 1975, the strips also appeared in National Lampoon.
+It is said no one knows who is under the hat; however, Vaughn confided in his son Mark (also an artist) that Cheech Wizard was his creator's alter ego and his son Mark was the Lizard apprentice.
 To look or discover who is under the hat was to look the creator in the eye and would render the viewer forever blind.
 The Wizard is a bad mouthing, broad balling, fake of a wizard who often is found kicking his Lizard apprentice in the balls on more than one occasion.
 Cheech Wizard calls it the time distortion trick.
-The Cheech Wizard is the most mimicked character in the history of graffiti Art and spraycan murals and street art, has been repeatedly referenced in pop music, as in "Mistadobalina" by Del the Funky Homosapien and "Sure Shot" by The Beastie Boys.
+The Cheech Wizard has often been copied in graffiti art, and has been referenced in pop music, as in "Mistadobalina" by Del the Funky Homosapien and "Sure Shot" by The Beastie Boys.

 Publication history

-Though the character was, according to Bodē, created in 1957, Cheech didn't first appear in print until April 1966 in a small self published black and white comic and then in the "Daily Orange" Syracuse University newspaper with the initial story "Race to the Moon", when he appeared in various publications being produced by the counterculture developing around the Syracuse University campus (where Bodē was attending school).
+Though the character was, according to Bodē, created in 1957, Cheech didn not appear in print until April 1966 in a small self published black-and-white comic and the "Daily Orange" Syracuse University newspaper with the initial story "Race to the Moon", when he appeared in various publications being produced by the counterculture developing around the Syracuse University campus (where Bodē was attending school).

 Cheech Wizard stories ran in the "Funny Pages" of National Lampoon magazine in almost every issue from 1972 to 1975.

 The first Cheech Wizard collection was published in 1972 by the San Francisco-based underground publisher Company & Sons.
 Print Mint and Last Gasp and Rip Off Press.
 All the Cheech Wizard stories were later collected and reprinted in two volumes by Fantagraphics Books.

 Cheech Wizard was revived by Bodē's son Mark Bodé in The Lizard of Oz (Fantagraphics, 2004), a send-up of The Wizard of Oz based on an original concept by Vaughn Bodē.